amesones-dev/gfs-log-manager/README.md

 Usual values for [venv-name] are `venv`, `dvenv`, `venv39` for a python 3.9 version virtual environment, etc.

 ### App configuration
+At this point you have a development environment with python and Google Cloud SDK, wheter locally or on Cloud Shell and are ready to configure and run the application.
   * Edit the application configuration Config class to update the key LG_SA_KEY_JSON_FILE with the SA key file path created in  [Create Google Cloud resources](#create-google-cloud-resources)